funkybob/gilbert/docs/loaders.rst

 The base ``Content`` class takes 2 arguments: data, and content.

-Build in Loaders
+Built in Loaders
 ----------------

+By default, there is a `yaml` load available.

-Most often the YAML loader will be used.
-It reads the first document in a YAML file, and reads any remaining part of the file as the `content`.
+It reads the first document in a YAML file as the configuration ``dict``, and reads any remaining part of the file as the `content`.